-What is your working title of your book?
+What is the working title of the book?

 What genre does your book fall under?

-Which actors would you choose to play your characters in a movie rendition?
+What actors would you choose to play the part of your characters in a movie rendition?

-What is the one-sentence synopsis of your book?
+What is the one sentence synopsis of your book?

 Will your book be self-published or represented by an agency?